taylorharwin/InfiniteScroll/README.md

 * HTML template for any instance of the directive
 * A simple CSS file to provide styling for the scroll box and its contents
 * An assets/ directory containing .jpg images of cats used to demonstrate infinite image loading
-* A Bower.json file for tracking dependencies (Bootstrap, Angular, and Angular Router so far)
+* A Bower.json file for tracking dependencies (Bootstrap, Angular, and Angular Router so far).
+Although jQuery will be installed with Bootstrap, it is not used in this project

 How to run
 --------------